radosavlevici/NaturalLinuxTranslator1/PARTNERSHIP_FAQ.md

 For enterprise partnerships, we develop custom arrangements based on integration needs and support requirements.
 We'd be happy to discuss which model aligns best with your business goals.

-### Do you offer exclusivity for certain markets or industries?
+### Do you offer focused distribution for certain markets or industries?

-We consider exclusivity arrangements on a case-by-case basis:
+We consider focused distribution arrangements on a case-by-case basis:

-- Geographic exclusivity may be available for strong regional partners
+- Geographic focus may be available for strong regional partners
-- Industry exclusivity is possible for partners with dominant market position
+- Industry focus is possible for partners with industry expertise
-- Distribution exclusivity is considered for major Linux distributions
+- Distribution focus is considered for major Linux distributions

-Exclusivity agreements typically include minimum volume commitments and marketing investments.
-We'd need to discuss your specific market position and goals to determine if exclusivity makes sense for both parties.
+These arrangements typically include distribution commitments and joint community initiatives.
+We'd need to discuss your specific expertise and goals to determine if a focused distribution arrangement makes sense for both parties.

 ### How do you handle support for partner customers?